I know what you are going to say:

-We will called them “Fanboys”.
+We will call them “Fanboys”.
 They love everything.
 Cinema is like sports to them and they love every team that the media tells them to love.
-If enough people are in to something you know damn well they will be there OMG-Loving all of it.
+If enough people are into something you know damn well they will be there OMG-Loving all of it.
 These are some of these fanboys in the wild.

 And predictably, The Last Jedi exploded out of the gate with a massive $220M opening weekend, only 11% off from The Force Awakens actual recording-setting $248M bow.

-Then something happened that the Disney did not intend.
+Then something happened that Disney did not intend.
 We abandoned The Last Jedi.

 The Rotten Tomatoes’ Audience Score started to dive and dive hard.
-Like an inverted dive into the Death Star Trench hard.
 Opening weekend it was at 57%.
 It now sits at 48%.